rgosh001/test/README.md

 Ever wondered how've we get our `vim` editor to work in the way we have it versus the default editor? `vim` has a file where you can setup it's defaults such as auto parentheses, auto-indent, and much more.
 By watching our video above, you can easily create new defaults for your vim editor that can cut time spent formating your text to spend more on coding.

 In Conclusion
 ---
-There are many commands that are quite useful but untaught.
-For example, the `%` command.
-It took me quite a while to completely understand the `%` command but it became really useful as I mastered it.
-It is supposed to match the current parenthesis, or a character similar to parentheses, to the one that closes it but there were times when it just did not work.
-When it works, it is very helpful for it helps users to see if something is outside of a loop or if a loop ends where it should, but I noticed that it sometimes would be buggy if there was some parenthesis in comments.
-The `%` command does not differentiate between something a comment or normal code.
-This led to some very confusing moments where it would seem that my code would work even if `%` told me that the parenthesis did not match up correctly.
-Users should make sure to keep track of any parenthesis in comments if they decide to use the `%` command.

-Many of these commands are very helpful to speed up coding, but can still take quite a while if they are needed to be done multiple times.
-This can be solved by simply typing the number of times a user wants the command to be done before the user types the command.
-If I wanted to indent multiple lines three times, then I would do what I normally would do but type `3>` instead of just `>` by itself.
-This may not seem like much, because highlighting it and using `>` three times will give the same result and may seem easier.
-The reason why using a number is so useful is it would be quite time-consuming to highlight one 100 lines of code each time it is to be indented.
-This helps save time when doing that command a great number of times or over a large amount of code.

 Vim can seem frustrating at first and it may appear to be much more difficult to do what people are used to.
 Users may want to give up because they have to relearn commands that were once second nature with other editors.
 It may take a while to relearn things such as `u` is now undo and `cntrl-R` is now redo, but it will be worth it in the end.
 Vim has many tricks that can help speed up programming, even if new users do not learn it all right away.
 The information can always be found if new users need a reminder on how to do something.
 With time, the commands in Vim will start to become just as easy to use as the commands in any other editor.
 If users stick to learning how to use `vim` a little at a time, then they will begin to be surprised how they ever coded without it.